bayesimpact/python-emploi-store/README.md

 Usage information and required environment variables is documented in the library's docstring.

-An example on how to use it is in `example.py`.
+Examples on how to use it is are in:

+* `example.py` for a server using multiple calls to the API.
+* `csv_example.py` for a simpele download of a CSV from the API.

 ## API Key